-The Incorporated Research Institutions for Seismology (IRIS) is a university consortium sponsored by the NSF and dedicated to the operation of scientific facilities for the acquisition, management and distribution of freely available seismic data.
-This project is a long-term study of seismicity and is part of IRIS’s 120+ station Global Seismographic Network (GSN).
+The Incorporated Research Institutions for Seismology (IRIS) is a university consortium sponsored by the NSF and dedicated to the operation of scientific facilities for the acquisition, management, and distribution of freely available seismic data.
+This project is a long-term study of seismicity and is part of IRIS’s 120-plus station Global Seismographic Network (GSN).
 Seismic stations at Palmer Station and at the Amundsen-Scott South Pole Station are named PMSA and QSPA, respectively.
-Recently, the South Pole seismic station was moved from the V1 vault (near the old dome site) to SPRESSO to reduce station related "cultural" noise.
-The move has made QSPA the most-quiet seismic station in the entire GSN.
-Lower background noise levels will allow researchers to see smaller events from further away and help identify and characterize Antarctic seismicity.
+Recently, the South Pole seismic station was moved from the V1 vault (near the old dome site) to SPRESSO to reduce station-related "cultural" noise.
+The move has made QSPA the quietest seismic station in the entire GSN.
+Lower background noise levels will allow researchers to see smaller events from farther away and help identify and characterize Antarctic seismicity.

 Field Season Overview: